 Representative District Court Matters

 - Defending international consumer electronics company in a 9-patent case involving GPS, location sharing, and mobile notification technologies (E.D.
-Tex.)
+Tex.); case ongoing

 U.S. International Trade Commission Matters (Section 337 Investigations)